Do you have any questions or concerns? Contact Katie Buhts at 502-767-7974 or [email protected] for assistance!

 MAYOR-COMMISSION BOARD

-MINUTES OF MARCH 24, 2026
+MINUTES OF APRIL 28, 2026

-The Mayor-Commission Board for the City of River Bluff met on March 24, 2026 at Goodness Grows
+The Mayor-Commission Board for the City of River Bluff met on April 28, 2026 at Goodness Grows Cooperative at 7:30 PM.

-Residents: Marsha and John Hicks, Ben Lancaster
+Residents: Ben Lancaster

-Board members absent: None.
+Board members absent: Tom Sheffer

 Appointed Official: Katie Buhts, Clerk.